Facility planning: A strategic approach to a better office

 1. Understand your goals

-As we’ve mentioned, facility planning is about bringing business goals in line with both current facilities and any planned expansions.
-So before any planning actually takes place, the planning task force needs to identify what demands are being placed on them from the business, coupled with the realities of their existing facility.
+As we’ve mentioned, facility planning is about aligning business goals with both current facilities and any planned expansions.
+Before any planning actually takes place, the planning task force needs to identify the business demands coupled with the realities of their existing facility.

 Thankfully, these two perspectives often dovetail.